CD-Adapco

 (click to view full)

-The question is whether the Sea Sprites can be rendered serviceable and perform adequately in their role for less than the cost of buying/ refurbishing and equipping 11 naval helicopters that can perform to an acceptable standard.
-These alternatives may include larger NH90s, S-70s, et. al., Eurocopter’s smaller AS555 Fennec; or the AS565 Panthers used on Israeli Saar 5 corvettes, and even Chinese destroyers and frigates.
-Regardless of the comparison, however, the bottom line remains the bottom line.
-If proceeding with the SH-2G (A) has a strong likelihood of costing less than starting over with another platform, then the correct managerial decision is to ignore sunk costs and proceed on the basis of “least cost to meet requirements.”
+Regardless of the comparisons, however, the bottom line remained the bottom line.
+If proceeding with the SH-2G(A) had a strong likelihood of costing less than starting over with another platform, then the correct managerial decision is to ignore sunk costs and proceed on the basis of “least cost to meet requirements.”

-Can the Sea Sprites can be rendered serviceable, and perform adequately in their role, for less than the alternatives?
-That is, of course, the question outstanding.
+Could the Sea Sprites can be rendered serviceable, and perform adequately in their role, for less than the alternatives?
+Different governments looked at the program, and made their decisions.

 Program Updates